Friday, December 05, 2008

 So, that was grand but that was not the end.

 I began thinking of the reverse.
 What if my reading from Philippians was not insight into my man thing, but what if my ‘revelation’ about the man thing was insight into the truth of Philippians: that the way I long for one man’s love is a picture of the way I could, I should, I want to long for Jesus’ love.
-A picture of how I look to so many things to assure me that I’m loved and satisfied and full when in reality there’s only one thing, one Man, that can not only assure me of these things, but actually provides them.
+A picture of how I look to so many things to assure me that I’m loved and satisfied and full when in reality there’s only one thing, one Man, that can not only assure me of these things, but actually provide them.
 And the effort to get those things thru any other means is just a meaningless and impotent source of false-confidence that no more delivers than the attention of many men delivers true love.

 It doesn’t end there…